Julia describes her post-war childhood and family life down Griffin Lane, by the River Yare, in Thorpe St Andrew, Norwich.

 It was an unspoilt childhood.
 Not much money, but we were happy and content.
 Mum left the door open all day long.
 We’d go off, you’d know what time tea was.
 She’d pack sandwiches up and we wouldn’t be seen; we’d be playing out and about, or we’d come home and have a sandwich and then we’d be off again.

 There was no locking the door.
 All the doors were left open.
 Cats used to come down the lane.
 Mum used to get home from work and she’d say ‘Have you been feeding that cat again, Julia?’, because she’d see the saucer of milk outside.
 I’d say ‘No, mummy’.
 She’d say ‘If you have, we won’t be able to get rid of it’.
 Anyway, mum would soften and we’d have the cat.
 We had one black cat called Lucky.
 He went stray and we didn’t see him for ages and then one day he came back and he had sores all over him and everything.
-Well, Mum couldn’t afford a vet obviously.
-She told John Fox and I think he… well, I know he did.
-Mum told me years afterwards.
-She said he took it out to the wash house and did the necessary with a spade, but that’s what you did in those days.
+Well, Mum couldn’t afford a vet obviously and she told John Fox who it out to the wash house and did the necessary with a spade; but that’s what you did in those days.
 It was awful really because they drowned kittens; if kittens weren’t wanted they used to put them in a sack and drown them.
 That didn’t happen down where I lived, but that was common.